 At this stage of your life, a financial adviser can assist in managing your healthcare expenses, long-term care considerations, and estate planning.
-For instance, they may help you to estimate the costs of long-term care and explore insurance options.
+For instance, they may help you to estimate the costs of longterm care and explore insurance options.
 Additionally, they may advise you on estate planning, including the establishment of wills, trusts, and charitable giving strategies to ensure your assets are distributed according to your wishes.

 Inheritance tax maybe a concern and a financial adviser can assist in reviewing your estate and provide strategies to mitigate the impact of Inheritance Tax.
-Across the UK, there is a standard tax-free threshold known as the "nil-rate band," which is currently set at £325,000 for the tax year 2025/26 and is set to remain frozen until at least April 2030.
+Across the UK, there is a standard tax-free threshold known as the "nil-rate band," which is currently set at £325,000 for the tax year 2023/24.
 Typically, any value above this threshold is subject to tax.
-In the UK, the standard inheritance tax rate is 40% on the taxable portion of the estate.
+In the UK, the standard inheritance tax rate is 40% on the taxable portion of the estate for the tax year 2023/24.